Supporting Employees in Developing and Pursuing a Career Path

 One of the best things you can do for your company’s bottom line is to increase your employees’ commitment to your business.
 Study after study shows engaged employees are more productive and less likely to quit or be fired than other workers.
 Employee motivation is not, however, always as simple as it sounds.
 What can managers do to improve their employees’ engagement with the company?

-Simple: Support the employees in developing and pursuing a career path.
+To put it simply, support your employees in developing and pursuing a career path.

 Most managers understand the concept of a career path from a theoretical perspective.
 It is, in general terms, a thorough understanding of the path an employee wants to take through his/her company and a specified set of goals for his/her personal career development.
 Unfortunately for many managers, a theoretical understanding will not increase employee motivation or retention, and it certainly will not increase productivity.
 That requires active support.